 If you have a current user account with your ID number entered properly in your user account, then you should be able to access the databases without the 14-digit barcode.
 If you can log into "My Library Account" then your account is set up properly.

 I used the research databases just last week and now they don't work for me.

 Your account may have expired or your patron information may have been changed.
-Ask your local Alliant library to check your patron account especially your barcode, ID number, expiration date, spelling of your name and the patron type.
-Changing any one of these can affect your access.
+Ask your local Alliant library to check your patron account.
 If you are still getting an error message try deleting the “cookies” and “search history” under your browser’s options.